tetsushijp/AEP-Hands-on-Labs/labs/media/Journey Orchestration/Exercise3-Action.md

     Let's define your second action now.

-You've now defined Events, Data Sources and Actions - let's consolidate all of that in 1 Orchestrated Journey.
+You've now defined Events, Data Sources and Actions - let's consolidate all of that in one Orchestrated Journey.

 ---